johnhovanec/LogUtilities/README.md

 ### Mac Logon Script
-#### If you ever need to have Macs in an Active Directory domain mount network shares.
+#### If you ever need to have Macs in an Active Directory domain mount network shares, this will do it.
 Also includes a plist file to dictate when the script is run.

+### Bash SMTP Telnet tests
+#### A basic Telnet script to test SMTP, POP#, and IMAP for a given IP address with some fancy color coding.